Editing

 POST-PRODUCTION OF THE IMAGE

-With post-production, the image montage is amplified at different levels.
-On the one hand, the second phase of photo design is carried out with color correction and color grading.
-As an aesthetic element, light and color dialogue to reinforce the intention of the film.
-In the same line, the graphic elements and the incorporation of visual effects (VFX) must enrich the expressiveness of the work without distorting it.
+During post-production, the image montage is amplified at various levels.
+On the one hand, the second phase of photo design involves colour correction and grading.
+Light and colour interact as aesthetic elements to reinforce the film’s intended message.
+Similarly, the graphic elements and the use of visual effects (VFX) must enhance the expressiveness of the work without distorting it.

 ProfilesAddress Assembly Color Graphism

-• At what point do you decide on the film's color treatment—before, during, or after filming?
-Is it a work in progress?
+• When do you decide on the film's colour treatment: before, during, or after filming?
+Is this a work in progress?

-• How do you communicate with the director/DOP and colorist?
+• How do you communicate with the director, director of photography, and colourist?

-• Can you provide examples of the aesthetic approach to color in your films?
+• Can you give examples of the aesthetic approach to colour in your films?

-• What effects (VFX) have you used in your films?
+• What visual effects (VFX) have you used in your films?

-• How do they fit with the content and aesthetics of the film?
+• How do they fit with the film's content and aesthetics?

-• How do you design your film's graphics—posters, labels, drawings?
+• How do you design the graphics for your film, such as posters, labels, and drawings?

-• How do you communicate with the graphic designer?
+• How do you communicate with your graphic designer?
 Examples of your practices?

 Conforming and Mastering: Final Decisions

-• What other technical aspects of the film are important to your filmmaking?
+• What other technical aspects of the film are crucial to your filmmaking?

-• How do the team's workflows affect the creative processes?
+• How do the team's workflows impact the creative process?

 ITINERARIO